 HM Headshot.jpg

-Movement Law, the client-centered, community-based law practice of Hope Mohr (she/her), is dedicated to supporting artists and mission-driven organizations.
+Movement Law is the community-based law practice of Hope Mohr (she/her) dedicated to supporting artists, changemakers, and mission-driven organizations.

 AFFILIATIONS

-—Community Enterprise & Solidarity Economy Clinic, University of Illinois at Chicago (2025)
+— Community Enterprise & Solidarity Economy Clinic, University of Illinois at Chicago (Visiting Staff, 2025)

 Mohr has woven art and activism for decades as a choreographer, curator, and writer.
-After a professional dance career with Trisha Brown and Lucinda Childs, she founded the nonprofit Hope Mohr Dance and its signature presenting program, The Bridge Project, which for over 15 years supported over 100 artists through commissions, residencies, workshops, and collaborative performance projects.
+After a professional dance career with Trisha Brown and Lucinda Childs, she founded the nonprofit Hope Mohr Dance and its signature presenting program, The Bridge Project, which for over 15 years supported over 100 socially engaged artists.
 In 2020, Mohr co-stewarded the organization’s transition to an equity-driven model of distributed leadership and a new name: Bridge Live Arts.
 Mohr transitioned out of co-leadership at BLA in 2023.

 NCCA cover_rev2.jpg